wolverineo250kr/yii2-pevnev-text-helper/README.md

 ----------------------------------------------------------------------
 <br/>
 <p>
-To consert string call in your Yii2 app following php command with following params:<br/>
+To convert string call in your Yii2 app following php command with following params:<br/>
 <b>$string</b> - type <u>sting</u>.
 Text to cut (required).<br/>
 <b>$replacement</b> - type <u>sting</u>.
 Character to replace all spaces.
 (Default '-')<br/>
 <b>$lowercase</b> - type <u>boolean</u>.
 Whether to return the string in lowercase or not.
 Defaults to true.<br/>